 Marketing

-Many companies rely on marketing to raise brand awareness and generate interest in their products or services.
+Many companies rely on marketing to raise consumer awareness of their brand and generate interest in their products or services.
 Marketing includes advertising, promotional strategies, social media, public relations, and market research.
-The BLS projects the job outlook for advertising, promotions, and marketing managers to grow 10% from 2020 to 2030.
+The BLS projects positions for advertising, promotions, and marketing managers to grow by 6% from 2022 to 2032.

 Marketing managers commonly develop, oversee, and assess the effectiveness of marketing strategies.
 An MBA in marketing explores key business management practices alongside marketing topics such as advertising and public relations.
 MBA marketing programs also prepare graduates to analyze marketing trends and implement effective marketing strategies that reflect changing consumer behaviors.